-The Serie A Matchday 26 fixture between Torino and Milan will take place on February 22 at the Olimpico Grande Torino Stadium.
+The Serie A Matchday 26 clash between Torino and Milan will take place on February 22 at the Stadio Olimpico Grande Torino.
 Torino vs. Milan: prediction and betting odds, statistics.

 Torino

-Paolo Vanoli's side suffered a 3-2 away defeat to Bologna in the last round, conceding the decisive goal in the dying minutes.
+Paolo Vanoli's side suffered a 2-3 defeat away to Bologna in the last round, conceding the decisive goal in the dying moments of the match.
 As a result, Torino lost for the first time in their last eight league matches (1 win, 6 draws).
 Additionally, the club conceded more than two goals for the fourth time this Serie A season.
-In the standings, Torino has dropped to 12th place with 28 points.
-Notably, in this season's home league games, Torino has scored only ten goals – a tally surpassed by only two other teams.
+In the standings, Torino dropped to 12th place with 28 points.
+Notably, they have scored only ten goals at home in the current championship – only two teams have fewer.

-- The club has failed to win in 9 of their last 11 home Serie A matches (5 draws, 4 losses).
+- The club has not won in 9 of their last 11 home matches in Serie A (5 draws, 4 losses).

-- At least one of the opponents failed to score in 6 of the team's last 9 home league encounters.
+- At least one of the opponents failed to score in 6 of Torino's last 9 home league matches.

-- No more than two goals have been scored in Torino's last nine home Serie A games.
+- No more than two goals have been scored in Torino's last nine home Serie A matches.

 Predicted lineup for Torino (4-4-2)